whoami-anoint/EasyHadoop/README.md

 # EasyHadoop
-Simplified Hadoop Setup and Configuration Automation
+<b>Simplified Hadoop Setup and Configuration Automation</b>

-EasyHadoop is a user-friendly and efficient tool for simplifying the setup and configuration of Apache Hadoop on Linux.
+<b>EasyHadoop</b> is a user-friendly and efficient tool for simplifying the setup and configuration of Apache Hadoop on Linux.

 ## Demo
 ![image](https://github.com/whoami-anoint/EasyHadoop/blob/main/Demo.gif)